sedol1339/files/abstracts.md

 Nakamura, K., & Hong, B.-W. (2019).
 Adaptive Weight Decay for Deep Neural Networks. arXiv, 1907.08931.
 Retrieved from https://arxiv.org/abs/1907.08931v2

+    - We propose adaptive weight-decay (AdaDecay) where the gradient norms are normalized within each layer and the degree of regularization for each parameter is proportional to the magnitude of its gradient using the sigmoid
+    - We show the effectiveness on MNIST, Fashion-MNIST, and CIFAR-10

 Nakkiran, P., Kaplun, G., Bansal, Y., Yang, T., Barak, B., & Sutskever, I. (2019).
 Deep Double Descent: Where Bigger Models and More Data Hurt. arXiv, 1912.02292.
 Retrieved from https://arxiv.org/abs/1912.02292v1

+    - We discuss previously found "double-descent" phenomenon
+    - We find that a variety of modern DL tasks exhibit this phenomenon
+    - We define the effective model complexity (EMC) of a training procedure as the maximum number of samples on which it can achieve close to zero training error and hypothesize that double descent occurs as a function of the EMC
+    - Indeed we observe that double descent occurs also as a function of the number of training epochs
+    - We identify certain regimes where increasing the number of train samples actually hurts test performance

 Neal, B. (2019).
 On the Bias-Variance Tradeoff: Textbooks Need an Update. arXiv, 1912.08286.
 Retrieved from https://arxiv.org/abs/1912.08286v1

+    - A PhD thesis of Brady Neal
+    - We review the history of the bias-variance tradeoff
+    - We show a lack of a bias-variance tradeoff in NNs
+    - We observe a similar phenomenon in deep RL

 Papyan, V. (2019).
 Measurements of Three-Level Hierarchical Structure in the Outliers in the Spectrum of Deepnet Hessians. arXiv, 1901.08244.
 Retrieved from https://arxiv.org/abs/1901.08244v1